Yuvaraj1Aravindan/llm/README.md

 # LLM Assignments

-This repository contains assignments completed for the course "Fundamentals of Generative AI".
+This repository contains assignments completed for the course "Neural Network".

 ## Course Description

-"Fundamentals of Generative AI" is a course that explores various natural language processing (NLP) techniques and machine learning models for understanding and generating text.
+"Neural Network" is a course that explores various natural language processing (NLP) techniques and machine learning models for understanding and generating text.
 The course covers topics such as neural language models, sequence-to-sequence models, attention mechanisms, and transformer architectures.

 ## Assignments